-There are many important factors to consider when you want to buy a grill brush to clean your grill grate.
+There are some important factors to consider when buying a grill brush to clean your grill grate.
 Price is of course always important and the brand also can indicate the quality of the brush.

 It’s also important to consider the design of the grill brush.
 But, one crucial question that you must answer is whether your grill brush bristles should be made of brass or stainless steel.

 Brass or Stainless Steel: The Pros and Cons of Brass Grill Brushes